karolcholewa/blog/_posts/2023-02-02-mc-roles-and-permissions.md

 ## MC Viewer
 The most restrictive role with only explicitly granted access to general functions, calendar, campaigns and contacts.
 Every other permission is explicitly denied.

+## Email Studio aka Classic Roles
+It is probably due to the ExactTarget legacy but in addition to the MC Roles there are four additional Email Studio roles:
+*   **Administrator** - all permissions, related to Email Studio, explicitly granted
+*   **Analyst** - full access to the Tracking area
+*   **Content Creator** - general access plus full access to Content and Shared Classic Content
+*   **Data Manager** - full access to everything in Email Studio except email content

+## The Real SFMC Admin
+Assign both the **MC Administrator** and the **Administrator** roles to a full fledged, power Admin.

 ## Resources
 *   [Trailhead Module](https://trailhead.salesforce.com/content/learn/modules/marketing-cloud-roles-and-permissions-quick-look)